emanf/PersiaLauncher/README.md

 ## 📄 License

-PersiaLauncher is free to use, share, upload, fork, and redistribute for personal or commercial purposes under the [PersiaLauncher Community License](LICENSE).
+PersiaLauncher is free to use, share, upload, fork, and redistribute for personal purposes.

 ---